Our Business Support Team is here to help East Ayrshire businesses

 Help with non-domestic rates

-To help owners of non-domestic properties deal with the impact of Coronavirus, the Scottish Government has made changes to non-domestic rates (business rates) for 2020-21 and a one-off grant for business.
-Read more about non-domestic rates relief
+To help owners of non-domestic properties deal with the impact of coronavirus (COVID-19), the Scottish Government has made changes to non-domestic rates (business rates) and a one-off grant for business.

 Help with statutory sick pay